 - It is also good natural remedy for kidney stones.

-Make one glass of vivid Tomato juice by addon a pinch of salt and pepper to and drink that the first thing in the morning.
+Make one glass of vivid Tomato juice by addition a pinch of salt and pepper to and drink that the first thing in the morning.

-- Take celery standard if you are inclined to receiving stones in the kidneys or gall-bladder.
+- Take celery standard if you are prone to receiving stones in the kidneys or gall-bladder.

 - It will prevent future stone formation.